(This article may or may not contain affiliate links. What does that mean?)

 It’s nature our family seeks when we want to get away from it all.
-It’s the trees and the wind and the crisp air that fills our lungs in a way that’s more fulfilling than any city air could.
+It’s the trees and the wind and the crisp air that fills our lungs in a way that’s more fulfilling than any city air.
 Yosemite has that air.

 Ice Rink – Tenaya Lodge Yosemite

 After the excitement of our nocturnal adventure, the boys rushed to the on-site, covered ice skating rink where we all changed into skates and sped around as fast as our shaky balance would allow.
 A game of sharks and minnows upped the thrill and many spills were taken by those whose heart was really in the game.
 Just outside the rink, a giant fire licked the sky beneath the shadowy evergreens in a pit perfect for toasting marshmallows.
 We bought s’mores kits from the hotel market and with our sticky fingers and mouths, we called it a night.